Scotty Robertson: Death and legacy

 At the time of his death of lung cancer at the age of eighty-one, Robertson was residing in Ruston, the location of Louisiana Tech, with his wife the former Betty Lou Lancaster.
 He was survived by his daughters, Libby Robertson Power of Frisco, Texas, Claudia Robertson Fowler (husband Royal) of Franklin, Tennessee, and Vicki Robertson Page of Ruston.
 He had ten grandchildren.

 Services were held on August 21, 2011, at the Trinity United Methodist Church in Ruston.
 Interment followed at Forest Lawn Memorial Park in Ruston.

-In 2012, the Robert "Scotty" Robertson Memorial Gymnasium was renovated and named in Robertson's honor.
+In 2012, the Scotty Robertson Memorial Gymnasium was renovated and named in Robertson's honor.

 Head coaching record

 High school

 Robertson coached at C. E. Byrd High School for eight years, having accomplished a 163–91 record.